PearlJain12/Cypher/mechanicsTransposition.md

 # Mechanics

 In order to encrypt with the transposition cipher, you need plain text (e.g. "We love the transposition cipher").
 You will also need a key.
 This key will create a table used for encryption.
-Our key will be '8'.
-This menas that there will be 8 columns in our table.
+Our key will be '7 x 5'.
+This means that there will be 7 rows and 5 columns columns in our table.

 Our encryption process would look like this:
 ***